conservationtechlab/tinyscrubcam/esp32CAMBuild/README.md

 4. At time of writing it is at version 4.1.1 (May 31, 2024)
 5. In the MCCI config file make sure to change it to the correct region, it is US915 by default.
 6. Setup complete!

+# MCCI Library is needed for compiling for the featherboard/lora, you need to delete this library and swap it with the esp32cam library to be able to upload to the esp32cam

 ## How to run?